 Deployment profiles in Gizmo have a very important option named "Direct Access"

 Direct Access affects the way Gizmo will deploy the files to the clients.
 It is directly connected to the source folder of the deployment profile

 "Source" is the path where the files you want to copy to the client are located.
 "Direct access" option dictates if that path is accessible by Gizmo server or Gizmo client.

-if source is a local server folder, e.g. "D:\Games\Fortnite", the path is accessible only by the Server.
+if source is a folder on the Gizmo server PC, e.g. "D:\Games\Fortnite", the path is only accessible only by the Server.

 That means that direct access should be disabled